Fiserv/tenants-doc/update-productpage-content.md

 ![introduction](images/introduction.png)

-For introduction, below Tenant’s name will be a description.
+For introduction, below Tenant's name will be a description.
 Tenant may use their current description or provide a new one.

 MAX character count for description will be 510 characters, nothing more.
 Tenants are to provide a Get started document, which will be accessible through left navigation and “Get started” button below description.\